Newsboys: 2020s

-The band released their twentieth album Stand on 1 October 2021.
+The band subsequently released their twentieth album Stand on 1 October 2021.

 On 29 March 2023, it was announced that Adam Agee, formerly of Stellar Kart and Audio Adrenaline would be joining the band as the fifth member.
 The band also announced "He Lives" as a digital single marking the first single with Agee, which was released on 31 March 2023.

-In 2024, Newsboys announced a two-part album: World Wide Revival.
-World Wide Revival Part 1 was released on 19 July 2024.
+Newsboys released World Wide Revival Part 1 on July 19, 2024.
 Its first single, "How Many Times" and its music video were released the same day as well.

-On 16 January 2025, Tait released a statement on social media saying he would be stepping down as lead singer of Newsboys.
-Adam Agee stepped in as lead vocalist.
-On 14 March 2025, the band released their first single with Agee as the vocalist, "How Many Times (Oh How You Love Me)".
+On January 16, 2025, Tait released a statement on social media saying he was stepping down as lead singer of Newsboys.
+Adam Agee stepped up to the lead vocalist spot.
+On March 14, 2025, the band released their first single with Agee as the vocalist, "How Many Times (Oh How You Love Me)".

-"Worldwide Revival (Deluxe)" was released on 30 May 2025.
-It includes 4 more songs than "Worldwide Revival Part 1", and also had some songs re-recorded with Agee.
+"Worldwide Revival (Deluxe)" was released on May 30, 2025.
+The album, while not titled "Part 2", is the second half of the project, and includes 4 more songs than "Worldwide Revival Part 1".
+It was also discovered the addition included some songs re-recorded with Agee.

-In June 2025, it was reported that Tait was accused of sexual misconduct by three different men, with the alleged assaults occurring in 2004, 2010, and 2014.
+In June 2025, it was reported that Tait was alleged to have engaged in non-consensual sexual activity with three different young men in 2004, 2010, and 2014.
 The remaining members of the band issued a statement saying that while Tait had confessed to "living a double life" as a reason for leaving the band, they were unaware of the allegations made against him prior to the reports.
-Furthermore, they expressed support to the victims involved and encouraged others to come forward.
+Furthermore, they expressed support to the victims involved and encouraged others to come forth.